 When Manogue-sensei first moved back to America from Osaka, he settled in his hometown of Philadelphia.
-He established ties to the local Aikido community, instructing at Old City Aikido before starting his own classes in the Edo Yagyu Shinkage Ryu.
-The group then moved to 21st and Chestnut, renting from the Philadelphia Aikikai, but after many years have moved back to our Old City dojo.
+He established ties to the local Aikido community, training and teaching at the Philadelphia Aikikai before starting his own classes in the Edo Yagyu Shinkage Ryu. over the years various dojos have moved or closed and we will be In the River of Life Dojo in Fort Washington from January 2024.
 At present, we have students from throughout the Mid-Atlantic region: Pennsylvania, New Jersey, New York, Delaware, Maryland, and Virginia.

 Head Instructor: Paul Manogue